joelhelbling/cuke_writer/README.md

 So glad you asked.
-When CukeWriter encounters a scenario outline/example table in your feature, it generates a separate regular ole Scenario:&trade; for each row in your examples table, and references the line number of the corresponding row.
+When CukeWriter encounters a scenario outline/example table in your feature, it generates a separate regular ole Scenario:&trade; for each row in your examples table, and references the line number of the corresponding example table row.

 Early on, I figured I'd have CukeWriter just output a corresponding Scenario Outline:&trade;, but as I thought about it, I realized that to assume the steps you generate from one example row could very well be different from the steps generated from another example row.
 For
 example:

-    Feature: We have a Scenario Outline
+    Feature: As a music fan,
+      In order to make the most of a rock star spotting, I want to adapt to each rock star differently
+      So that I can get an autograph

       Scenario Outline: This is it
         Given I see "<rock_star>"